butfirstchai.com

 7. Bake, cool, slice and serve!

-8. See the Recipe card below for detailed recipe with print or save option.
+8. See the Recipe card below for a detailed recipe with print or save options.

 💡Tips